-Prerequisites: AAPC, Medical Coding Training, Chapters 1-15 & successfully passing the

-Mid-Term examination

-Final Examination

-Final course examination.

-Prerequisites: AAPC, Medical Coding Training , chapter 1-15, successfully passing the
+Clock hours awarded: Prerequisites: 48 lecture hours AAPC, Medical Coding Training, Chapters 1-15 & successfully passing the Mid-Term examination Final Examination Final course examination.
+Clock hours awarded: Prerequisites: 6 lecture hours AAPC, Medical Coding Training , chapter 1-15, successfully passing the

-Mid-Term Examination & completion of Computer Software Laboratory

-Program Description:

-The Medical Office Specialist Training Program is a 10-week program of full time instruction designed to provide students with the necessary skills to obtain entry level employment in a medical facility.
+The Medical Office Specialist Training Program is a 10-week program of full time instruction with a total of 309 clock hours designed to provide students with the necessary skills to obtain entry level employment in a medical facility.
 Students are cross trained in both the clinical and administrative duties that are required to work effectively and productively in a medical setting.